cardano-foundation/CIPs/cip-observe-script-type/README.md

   , ?
 20 : proposal_procedures             ; Proposal procedures
   , ?
 21 : coin                            ; current treasury value
   , ?
 22 : positive_coin                   ; donation
-  , ?
-23 : required_observers              ; New; observation scripts that must execute in phase 2 validation
   }

-required_observers = set<scripthash>
+; addr_keyhash variant is included for backwards compatibility and will be ; deprecated in the future era, because `credential` already contains `addr_keyhash`. required_observers = nonempty_set<credential / addr_keyhash>
 ```

-The `required_observers` (field 23) is a set of script hashes that can be used to require the associated Plutus script to be present in the witness set or as a reference script and executed in the transaction.
-If a script hash is present but the corresponding Plutus script is not in the witness set or present in a reference script, the transaction will fail in phase 1 validation.
-This way plutus scripts can check the script context to know which observation scripts were executed in the transaction.
+We rename the `required_signers` field to `required_observers`, promoting it from a list of public key hashes to a list of credentials (i.e. either a KeyHash or ScriptHash).
+This is consistent with other parts of the transaction that are unlocked by a script or a key witness. `required_observers` (field 14) is a set of credentials that must be satisfied by the transaction.
+For public key credentials, if the corresponding signature is not in the witness set, the transaction will fail in phase 1.
+For script credentials, if the associated scripts is not present in the witness set or as a reference script and executed in the transaction, the transaction will fail in phase 1 validation.
+This way Plutus scripts can check the script context to know which observation scripts were executed in the transaction.
+Similarly, since native script conditions use the `required_observers` field, it is natural that they are now able to require that other scripts observed the transaction (an extension of the ability to check for the presence of key signatures).

 ### Native Script Extension